vikas-jha/Sermonics/README.md

 * Sermonics are case-insensitive.
 Response will always in upper-case.

 #### PIN in Sermonics
-Most of the sermonics require pin value.
+Most of the sermonics require pin.
 This sketch can support D00 - D99 digital pins, but only A0-A5 analog pins are supported.
 Pin are specified for mnemonics using a letter for pin type (A- analog, D - digital) and two digit pin number combination.
 Single-digit pin number should be zero-padded. e.g. D00 , D01, D12, A05 etc.

 * SPM - Set pin mode.